cytomining/pycytominer/CONTRIBUTING.md

 #### Cloud environment

 We've set up cloud development configurations with [Github Codespaces](https://github.com/codespaces).
-These development environments include the project dependencies pre-installed via [Poetry](https://python-poetry.org/).
+These development environments include the project dependencies pre-installed via [uv](https://docs.astral.sh/uv/).
 Prior to commit, pre-installed git hooks auto-format any changed code.
-When you are ready to make a pull request, use the pre-configured test suite in VSCode or run `poetry run pytest` to ensure that your changes pass all tests.
+When you are ready to make a pull request, use the pre-configured test suite in VSCode or run `uv run pytest` to ensure that your changes pass all tests.
 You can create a codespace by clicking on the following link:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/?repo=195106954&ref=main&devcontainer_path=.devcontainer%2Fdevcontainer.json)